Genderqueer and Menstruating

 The purpose of this blog post is to talk about how steaming and good period care are helping me have a better period experience, and a better relationship to gender as I define it for myself.
 After I discuss this, I will share my personal story with you in hopes that it resonates with someone and makes them feel less alone.
 If it speaks to you, let me know in the comments!

-Here is a list of what a menstruating person needs to be doing as much as possible when bleeding in order to allow the uterus to fully shed and clear out tissue and fluids - which is what the period is for.
+Here is a list of what a menstruating person needs to be doing as much as possible when bleeding to allow the uterus to fully shed and clear out tissue and fluids - which is what the period is for.

 wear period underwear or non-toxic cotton pads and no plugging products.
-Plugging products are tampons, menstrual cups (maybe temporarily for swimming only but not a regular solution), sea sponges or anything else that sits in the vaginal canal to catch blood.
+Plugging products are tampons, menstrual cups (maybe temporarily for swimming only, but not a regular solution), sea sponges, or anything else that sits in the vaginal canal to catch blood.
 These signal to the body that there is an obstruction to the flow and release.

-do not eat ice cream, drink cold smoothies or ice water etc a few days before and when bleeding to avoid the stagnation and coagulation of blood
+do not eat ice cream, drink cold smoothies or ice water, etc a few days before and when bleeding to avoid the stagnation and coagulation of blood

-take extra naps when bleeding
+take naps when bleeding, if possible

 practice introspection and reflection when bleeding…listen to your body and feelings and take the extra time to consider what comes up during this time.